This module is used to create and edit markups (point list, line, angle, curve, closed curve, plane, ROI etc.) and

 Projection visibility: Check to enable or disable visualization of projected control points on 2D viewers.
-The projection of the control points in the 2D viewers onto slices around the one on which the control points have been placed.
+The projection of the control points in the 2D viewers will be displayed onto slices around the one on which the control points have been placed.

 Use Markup Color: If checked, color the projections the same color as the markup.

 Projection Color: If not using markup color for the projection, use this color.

 Outlined Behind Slice Plane: Control point projection is displayed filled (opacity = Projection Opacity) when on top of slice plane, outlined when behind, and with full opacity when in the plane.
 Outline isn’t used for some glyphs (Dash2D, Cross2D, Starburst).